JuliaEarth/GeoStats.jl/docs/src/data.md

 will understand that the matrix passed as the second argument contains the coordinates of a point set:

 ```@example georef
 georef(table, rand(2,25))
 ```

-Another common pattern in spatial data sets is when the coordinates of the samples are already part of the table as columns.
+Another common pattern in geospatial data is when the coordinates of the samples are already part of the table as columns.
 In this case, we can specify the column names as symbols: